-Proposition 9.1 (Brady-Meier [5] and Jensen-Meier [26]).
-Suppose (W, S) is a RACS with nerve L. Then the octahedralization, W{OL} , is a virtual duality group if and only if L is Cohen-Macaulay (and consequently, the same is true for the associated RAAG, A_L).
+Proposition 9.1 (Brady-Meier [5] and Jensen-Meier [28]).
+Suppose that (W, S) is a RACS with nerve L. Then the octahedralization, $W{OL}$ , is a virtual duality group if and only if L is Cohen-Macaulay (and consequently, the same is true for the associated RAAG, $A_L$ ).
 Brady and Meier asked if these conditions are equivalent for a general Artin group (Question 2 of [5]) and attributed the question to the first author of this paper.
-The equivalence follows immediately from Theorem 4.1 whenever the $K(\pi, 1)$ Conjecture holds for A. We state this as the following.
+The equivalence follows immediately from Theorem 4.1 whenever the $K(\pi, 1)$ -Conjecture holds for A. We state this as the following.
 Proposition 9.2.
-Suppose X is the Salvetti complex associated to a Coxeter system with nerve L. Then $H^(X; \mathbb{Z}A)$ is concentrated in degree n and is torsion-free if and only if L is an (n-1)-dimensional Cohen-Macaulay complex.
+Suppose that X is the Salvetti complex associated to a Coxeter system with nerve L. Then $H^(X; \mathbb{Z}A)$ is concentrated in degree n and is torsion-free if and only if L is an (n-1)-dimensional Cohen-Macaulay complex.
 (The "if" direction was also proved by Brown-Meier in [7] by using a different spectral sequence.)
-Similarly, by Theorem 4.3, for Bestvina-Brady groups we have the following.
+Similarly, by Theorem 4.3, for Bestvina-Brady groups of type FP we have the following.